-Tony Skole enters his 15th season as the Buccaneer skipper.
+Tony Skole enters his 18th season as the Buccaneer skipper.
 The Roswell, Georgia native has brought confidence and respect to the East Tennessee State baseball program.
-A winning attitude, superb graduation rates, excellence in community service and a baseball team that is as close as a family are attributes that reflect on the man who will guide the Buccaneers into their ninth season in the Atlantic Sun Conference.
+A winning attitude, superb graduation rates, excellence in community service and a baseball team that is as close as a family are attributes that reflect on the man who will guide the Buccaneers into the 2016 baseball season.

 When Coach Skole came to ETSU in the fall of 1999 he found a program that was searching for strong leadership and a rebirth of success.
 He instantly instilled a sense of pride in those players who were wearing the Blue and Gold.

-Since taking over the program, Caleb Moore and Paul Hoilman received conference Player of the Year honors, Kerry Doane landed the program’s first-ever Pitcher of the Year accolade, while the Bucs have also seen 37 all-conference and 37 conference Player/Pitcher of the Week selections under Skole’s watch.
-Meanwhile, in the classroom, over 100 players have received Atlantic Sun All-Academic honors since ETSU moved to the league in 2005-06.
+Since taking over the program, Caleb Moore and Paul Hoilman received conference Player of the Year honors, Kerry Doane landed the program’s first-ever Pitcher of the Year accolade, while the Bucs have also seen 42 all-conference and 42 conference Player/Pitcher of the Week selections under Skole’s watch.
+Meanwhile, in the classroom, academic success has become a backbone of his program.
+Hundreds of players have received academic accolades and had great success in the classroom.
 During his tenure with the Bucs, over 20 players have moved on into professional baseball, including five players drafted from the 2006 squad.

 Hoilman had one of the best individual seasons of any Buccaneer in 2010, the ETSU slugger set 10 school records on his way to earning the Atlantic Sun Conference Player of the Year and Scholar Athlete of the Year accolades.
 Hoilman also was named a Louisville Slugger First Team All-American by Collegiate Baseball newspaper.
 ETSU also had two first team all-conference selections for the first time since 2005 as the Bucs had five players named All-Atlantic Sun.